-This easy bag ice cream recipe is a fun for kids of all ages.
+This homemade ice cream in a bag recipe is a fun for kids of all ages.
 It's an activity that's also educational since it demonstrates the interaction of salt and ice as it lowers the freezing temperature of the sweetened cream mixture.

 Learn how our ancestors made their own homemade ice creams when nowadays it's something that's normally store-bought.
-But, best of all, making ice cream in a bag is loads of fun for anyone.
+But, best of all, making bag ice cream is loads of fun for anyone.

 ©2004 by Don Bell

-This fun bag ice cream recipe can be useful for entertaining the kids on a rainy day, or to simply offer a fun activity with friends.
+This homemade ice cream in a bag recipe can be useful for entertaining the kids on a rainy day, or to simply offer a fun activity with friends.
 It's one student science project you can't resist trying.
 After all, the frozen ice cream always turns out delicious!

 To make ice cream in a bag, here's what you'll need for each serving: 2 quart-size Ziploc® freezer bags and 1 gallon-size Ziploc® freezer bag.

 Freezer bags work better than sandwich bags for making ice cream because they are thicker and will take a lot more abuse.
 Any brand can be used, but the bags must be tightly sealable.

 Mitts or gloves are also required because the mixture grows noticeably colder as the salt melts the ice surrounding the inner bag.

 1. In a small bowl mix 1/2 cup coffee cream or half & half, 1/2 teaspoon of vanilla flavoring, and 3 teaspoons of sugar.
 Pour the mixture into one of the quart-size freezer bags and tightly seal it, leaving as little air in the bag as possible.

 2. Now place this bag inside the other quart-size freezer bag and seal it tightly as before.
 Using 2 bags helps to ensure that saltwater will not leak into your ice cream and spoil its taste.